agilestacks/components/gitlab-ce/README.md

 * This also currently needs to register its own ELB for the `git` subdomain.
 So it also requires.

-* name: component.gitlab.acm_certificate.arn - this is retrieved by default from ACM_CERTIFICATE_ARN
+* name: component.gitlab-ce.acm_certificate.arn - this is retrieved by default from ACM_CERTIFICATE_ARN

 # GitLab Community Edition